 Wild cherry is a very beautiful wild tree that is known for its wood and fruits.

-Wild cherry short facts list
+Wild cherry tree short facts list

 Name – Prunus avium